unibo-dtm-se-2425-Cheese-Chase/report/sections/05-validation/index.md

 Examples include:
 - Mouse, Cats, and Cheese: scoring, collisions, and frightened mode logic (FR3–FR7)
-- GameController and EventsManager: input handling, pause/resume behaviour, and state management (FR8–FR10)
+- GameController and EventsManager: input handling, pause/resume behaviour, and state management (FR1,FR6–FR9)
-- LevelManager and GameController: seamless level resets and restarts (FR8, FR9)
+- LevelManager and GameController: level resets and restarts (FR8-FR9)

 Mocks were used to simulate timers, inputs, and game events.